technogise/rn-background-queue-processor/README.md

 # React Native Queue Processor

-A package with the help of which users will be able to add and process different kind of jobs in separate queues.
+A package with the help of which users will be able to add and process different kind of jobs in a queues with background persistent queue processing

 ## Prerequisite